thoughtspot/thoughtspot.github.io/_complex-search/aggregation-flexible.md

 than the search).

-In such cases, if an additional aggregation is specified by the formula, the results get re-aggregated.
+In such cases, if an additional aggregation is specified by the formula, the results get _reaggregated_.

-Re-aggregation can be applied in either of these ways:
+Reaggregation can be applied in either of these ways:

 * You can add an aggregation keyword just before a formula column in a search.
 For example, in this search we've added the keyword **min** just before our formula